ichinna/expression/README.md

-# expression
+# Expression
 A library to interpret the SQL where clause into various serialized objects as per the need.

 Gives different representation or serialized objects based on the where expression.

 ## Usecase
-I have a where clause, I want to convert it to Hubspot filter as describe here https://developers.hubspot.com/docs/api/crm/search
+1. I have a where clause, I want to convert it into Hubspot `filterGroups` as describe here in [Hubspot docs](https://developers.hubspot.com/docs/api/crm/search)

+2. In another case, I want to conver a where clause to Magento `searchCriteria` as describe here in [Magento docs](https://devdocs.magento.com/guides/v2.2/rest/performing-searches.html)

 >> Note that this library won't convert the where clause to hubspot filters.
 But gives necessary tools to interpret where clause to whatever format a user want to transform or convert to.